-3 Credits (3-0) Composition II aims to review and extend writing principles learned in Composition I to argumentative and research writing.
+Composition II aims to review and extend writing principles learned in Composition I to argumentative and research writing.
 This course emphasizes critical reading, evaluation, and precise and responsible source citation.
-Prerequisite: Successful completion of CM113T or equivalent.
+Prerequisite: CM113T

-CM120T CREATIVE WRITING 3 Credits (3-0) A beginning course for students interested in writing poetry and short stories.
+CM120T CREATIVE WRITING

+A beginning course for students interested in writing poetry and short stories.
 The course involves discussion of selected texts by accomplished writers (creative and critical work), assignments designed to develop specific skills and techniques, class discussion of student work, and individual conferences.
 The semester will be roughly divided between the two genres.
 As a final project, students are expected to write one of the following: 1) A collection of at least six polished poems; 2) A major revision of a substantial short story.